Partition structure and the A-hypergeometric distribution associated with the rational normal curve: Exchangeable partition probability functions

-The support is partitions of a fixed positive integer $n$ with $k$ positive integers.
-The parameters are two sequences of positive numbers $(v_{n,k})$ and $(w_j)$, $j,k\in[n]$.
-In terms of the size index, the EPPF is recast into
+The support is given by partitions of a fixed positive integer $n$ with $k$ positive integers.
+The parameters are two sequences of positive numbers $(v_{n,k})$ and $(w_i)$, $1\le i,k\le n$.
+This EPPF is an example of multiplicative measures, which were studied by Vershik \cite{vershik1996} as a model of statistical mechanics.
+Here, a cluster of size $i$ has $w_i$ different microscopic structures.
+In terms of the size index, we have